How to Grow World-Class Weed for Under $150 (Cheapest Top-Shelf Setup + $5 Cannabis Seeds)

 Nebula Haze giving the thumbs up to this Cinderella Jack autoflowering plant just before harvestLooking for auto-flowering seed recommendations?

-• $2 seeds and $5 seeds – North Atlantic Seed Co. keeps these pretty amazing clearance lists of cannabis seeds currently going for just $2 or $5 each.
-It is not a huge selection, and regularly changes, but the strains are always excellent (North Atlantic only sells seeds from great breeders) and there is almost always at least one feminized, auto-flowering option on each list. $2 or $5 per seed.
+• $5 seeds – North Atlantic Seed Co. keeps these pretty amazing clearance lists of cannabis seeds currently going for just $5 each.
+It is not a huge selection, and regularly changes, but the strains are always excellent (North Atlantic only sells seeds from great breeders) and there is almost always at least one feminized, auto-flowering option on each list. $5 per seed.

 • Banana Purple Punch Auto by Fastbuds – Ready in 60 days, super purple, good yields, high potency/strong effects. $15 for 1 seed.

-• Zkittlez Auto by FastBuds Seeds – This easy-to-grow Zkittlez autoflowering strain is popular because buds are potent, smell surprisingly sweet, and taste fruity.
-Great for someone who wants high potency combined with the taste and smell of new genetics – $50 for 3 seeds.
+• Zkittlez Auto by White Label – This easy-to-grow Zkittlez autoflowering strain is popular because buds are potent, smell surprisingly sweet, and taste fruity.
+Great for someone who wants high potency combined with the taste and smell of new genetics – $10 for 1 seed.

-• Gelato Auto by Original Sensible Seeds – This may be the best autoflowering version of the trendy and euphoric Gelato strain.
+• Cookies Gelato Auto by Royal Queen Seeds – This may be the best autoflowering version of the trendy and euphoric Gelato strain.
 Plants tend to stay on the shorter side and buds occasionally turn purple.
-For someone who wants strong mental and physical effects above all else – $50 for 3 seeds.
+For someone who wants strong mental and physical effects above all else – $30 for 3 seeds.

 • Auto Amnesia by Seed Supreme- Forgiving and easy to grow, buds always come out glittery and potent.
 I’ve grown this strain multiple times and it responds remarkably well to every light and grow medium I’ve tried.
 In fact, Auto Amnesia almost seems to perform best in extreme conditions as some of the best buds came from a plant that grew too close to the light.
 The one downside is that plants tend to grow a bit stretchy/tall compared to the others on this list (though they respond well to bending/LST to keep them short and are resistant to light stress) – $55 for 4 seeds.

-• THC Bomb Auto by Bomb Seeds – I’m super impressed by this strain every time I grow it.
+• White Widow Auto by Seedsman – I’m super impressed by this strain every time I grow it.
 It thrives under many different types of lights and plants grow fast and bushy.
-Good-to-great yields and the buds get encrusted in trichomes/glitter.
-I actually got two of these plants lab-tested (as part of a different project) and buds measured between 18-20% THC, exactly as advertised – $70 for 5 seeds.
+Good-to-great yields and the buds get encrusted in trichomes/glitter. – $30 for 3 seeds.

 • Pluto Cut Auto R F3 by Ethos Genetics – Over 25% THC plus about 5% other more exotic cannabinoids for a total cannabinoid content around 30%.
 Feels very potent, strong body effects.
 Tends to stay relatively short, with excellent yields.
 Ready in 80 days.
 Ships out of the US.
 This strain is an investment compared to some other options, but the bud quality at harvest is absolutely worth it. $60 for 3 seeds.